 It can be personally satisfying to be recognised for being great at what you do within your industry and by your peers.
 If you are fortunate enough to be shortlisted for an award, you will often be invited to an awards ceremony.
 These are attended by vendors and customers in your market and are a great place to network for new contacts.

 Events can help to raise awareness, generate leads and build credibility in your marketplace.
 However, the opposite is also true, poorly attended or poorly organised events can damage your brand.

 In many ways, the simplest way to promote your business is to host an event which can be a great way of generating leads in a highly focused way.
 But remember, not everyone wants to sit through endless PowerPoint slides so think about the format carefully, think about how you can get your audience engaged with your topic.
 Overall, you must create a great experience to win you fans.

-There are a number of different types of event that you can get involved in and they vary considerably in terms of cost and effort.
+There are a number of different types of events that you can get involved in and they vary considerably in terms of cost and effort.

 Attending trade shows offers the chance to meet lots of different customers, as trade shows often attract many 100s or even 1000s of attendees.
 The organiser is mainly responsible for generating the audience, many of whom are in active buying or research mode.

 Depending on the type of event, the cost can range from a few hundred pounds to many thousands.
 If the thought of spending this much puts you off, there are a range of more cost-effective options: